Work Smarter – Not Harder

 1. Assess project priorities and deadlines

-Start by identifying the priorities and deadlines associated with each project.
+Start by identifying the priorities and project deadlines associated with each project.
 Determine which projects require immediate attention or have critical milestones approaching.

 Understanding the relative importance of each project will guide your time allocation and ensure that you focus on the tasks that have the most significant impact.